jordan-i-jones/Hello-World-in-Solidity/README.md

 npm i -g truffle
 npm i -g solc
 ```
-Next use the following commands to create and enter your project folder.
+Next, use the following commands to create and enter your project folder.
 ```
 mkdir hello-ethereum-salon-contract
 cd hello-ethereum-salon-contract